Wicken Fen: Science

 The Fen has been long associated with natural history.
 Charles Darwin collected beetles on the site in the 1820s.
 Many eminent Victorian naturalists collected beetles, moths and butterflies at Wicken Fen; some of their collections can still be found in museums.
 Many nationally rare species have been recorded, including the swallowtail butterfly until its decline and eventual loss from the fen in the 1950s, and despite an attempt to reintroduce it.

-From the 1920s onwards the fathers of modern ecology and conservation, the Cambridge botanists Sir Arthur Tansley and Sir Harry Godwin carried out their pioneering work on the reserve.
-One of the world's longest running science experiments, the Godwin Plots, continues at the Fen to this day.
-The Fen's long association with science, especially nearby Cambridge University, continues to the present day with scientists actively involved in the management of the reserve, and many hundreds of research papers published about the fen over more than a century.
+From the 1920s onwards the fathers of modern ecology and conservation, the Cambridge botanists Sir Arthur Tansley and Sir Harry Godwin, carried out their pioneering work on the reserve.
+One of the world's longest-running science experiments, the Godwin Plots, continues at the Fen to this day.
+The Fen's long association with science, especially nearby Cambridge University, continues to the present day with scientists actively involved in the management of the reserve.
+Many hundreds of research papers have been published about the fen over more than a century.
 A Bibliography can be downloaded from the Wicken website and the latest Newsletter.

 Facilities

 The Fen is open to the public.
 The site is open all year round from dawn to dusk except for Christmas Day.
 Some paths are closed in very wet weather, and some areas are inaccessible.
-However, there is a boardwalk, leading to two bird hides that is open all of the time.
+However, a boardwalk leading to two bird hides is open all of the time.
 There are several bird hides and many miles of trails for visitors to follow.

-There is a visitor centre, shop and café.
+There are also a visitor centre, shop, and café.
 The visitor centre has a permanent exhibition of information about Wicken Fen, its history and ecological importance.
-The Fen Cottage is open on Sundays, showing the life of fen people at the turn of the 20th century.
+The Fen Cottage is open on most days, showing the life of fen people at the turn of the 20th century.

 Development of the reserve

-On 1 May 1899, the National Trust purchased two acres (8094 m2) for £10, and by 2016 it was over 800 acres.
+On 1 May 1899, the National Trust purchased two acres (8094 m2) for £10, and by 2016 the reserve site had more than 800 acres.

-The ecology of the Fen was studied in the first decade of the 1900s, by Richard Henry Yapp.
+The ecology of the Fen was studied in the first decade of the 1900s by Richard Henry Yapp.